rks101/eglinux/README.md

 # eglinux
 <!--[muscot](https://commons.wikimedia.org/wiki/File:Tux.png)-->
-Easy and helpful Linux commands for beginners and intermediate users
+eglinux => pronounced as "easy Linux" compiles - easy and helpful Linux commands for beginners and intermediate users.

+Voluntary Disclosure: The output shown for commands or utilities mentioned below is compiled for illustration purpose only.
+You may not find all or same details in your lab/office/dungeon.

    * [eglinux](#eglinux)
       * [ls -lrt](#ls--lrt)